ashoulson/VolatilePhysics/README.md

 Caveats:
 - Volatile is designed primarily for *dynamic-static* object collisions. *Dynamic-dynamic* object collisions are difficult to synchronize over any network simulation, and while Volatile may support them, odd behavior may occur.
+- Because Volatile is mostly stateless, it can not benefit from physics techniques like warm starting.
+In complex systems, Volatile's convergence will be outperformed by more advanced physics solvers, but Volatile should still be sufficient for many game applications.